Muedi/DNA-LLM/scripts/deduplication/deduplication.md

 python scripts/deduplication/deduplication_upload.py
 ```

-This whole process will take a few hours to run.
-If the computer crashes due to memory issues, we can deal with half of the files
+The whole process will take a few hours to run.